Water's Edge Dermatology logo

 Juvederm is a smooth gel made from hyaluronic acid, which occurs in your skin naturally.
 Your Water’s Edge adult dermatologist can use the combination of Juvederm Voluma to smooth your skin and add volume and hydration.
 It is the latest facial filler option available and it is the only filler approved by the U.S. Food and Drug Administration.

-Make an appointment with your Water’s Edge Dermatologist for a consultation about your filler treatment today.
+Make an appointment with your Water’s Edge dermatologist for a consultation about your filler treatment today.
 You can like us on Facebook to find more tips about skin care and our serious medicine for your skin.

 Dermatologist examining a mole on a patient's skin.